Lynch (band): History

 At their 13th anniversary performance on March 31, 2018, Akinori reunited with the band on stage.
-They subsequently re-recorded the bass for all tracks from the SINNERS EP and BLØOD THIRSTY CREATURE single with Akinori and released SINNERS -no one can fake my bløod- EP on April 25, 2018.
+They subsequently re-recorded the bass for all tracks from the Sinners EP and "Bløod Thirsty Creature" single with Akinori and released Sinners -No One Can Fake My Bløod- EP on April 25, 2018.
 On July 11, 2018, they released an album entitled XIII to commemorate their 13th anniversary.

 In the middle of the COVID-19 pandemic in 2020, lynch carried out a beneficial campaign for the music venues of Japan with the single "Overcome the Virus".
 The money raised from the single, about 11 million yen, was donated to 149 venues.
 In December 2021, the band announced that they'd pause activities after their 17th anniversary concert on December 31 at Zepp Nagoya.
-Except for drummer Asano, all members continue to perform in other bands: Vocalist Hazuki restarted his solo activities, guitarist Reo restarted his old band kein, guitarist Yusuke continued playing with his other band Ken-Ko and bassist Akinori formed Vivace.
+All members continue to perform in other bands: vocalist Hazuki restarted his solo activities, guitarist Reo restarted his old band Kein, guitarist Yusuke continued playing with his other band Ken-Ko, bassist Akinori formed Vivace, and drummer Asanao continued supporting Deadman.

 On September 1, 2022, the band announced their return with a concert at the Nippon Budokan on November 23.

+In 2025, lynch. released 2 retakes albums to celebrate their 20th anniversary.
+They released “GREEDY DEAD SOULS/UNDERNEATH THE SKIN” in April and “THE AVOIDED SUN / SHADOWS” in September.
+The decision came from proving their unity as a band, with their current lineup:If you ask most people today what they imagine when they think of lynch.‘s sound, especially from our live performances, it’s Akinori’s bass that defines that image.
+It’s hard to explain in concrete terms, but the truth is: when a member changes, the sound changes — and when the sound of one person shifts, the entire ensemble adjusts.
+The way we hear each other, the way we interact musically, it all transforms.
+So, if someone asks me, “What is lynch. now?” — I’d say it’s the lynch. that exists with Akinori’s bass at the core.
+His presence redefines the band’s foundation in a very real, very organic way. - Guitarist Reo for VMJ (Mandah Frénot).